FlintMade/mediaplus/README.md

 The `.htaccess` file in the root of the project is just for the development environment.
 The `.prodhtaccess` file has all your caching etc.

+### "Flow"

+Flow pages refer to the home page, expertise case studies, and offerings case studies.
+Anywhere you see a class `.flow`, refers to all these pages.

 ### Assets

 * CSS and JS are loaded through enqueue functions in `functions.php`